 - Energy Policy Solutions — Industrial Process Emission

 - Sabin Center for Climate Change Law — EPA’s SNAP regulation and State implementation

-- California’s Sulfur Hexafluoride Regulations — California’s SF6 reduction program applies to all retailers and users of SF6 except for those using it for electric utility or semiconductor manufacture.
+- California’s Sulfur Hexafluoride Regulations — Applies to all retailers and users of SF6 except for those using it for electric utility or semiconductor manufacture.

 - California’s Refrigerant Management Program — Requires any owner-operator of a facility with stationary, nonresidential refrigeration systems using more than 50 pounds of high global warming potential refrigerants to utilize best practices to reduce leakage and emissions.